KvRae/MINE-Docs/docs/features/ui_components.md

 // Code snippet for 3D/2D Map switcher button
 ```

-## Search Bar with Dropdown [🡕](https://your-api-reference-link)
+## Search Bar with Dropdown [🡕](https://indoor-navigation-lib.bitbucket.io/indoornavigationengine/com.machinestalk.indoornavigationengine.ui/-top-search-bar.html)
-The search bar layout allows users to search for specific locations within the indoor environment, making it easy to find points of interest or navigate to a specific destination.
+The search bar with dropdown allows users to search for specific locations or points of interest (POI) within the indoor environment, providing a quick and easy way to find their desired destination.
-In the demo below, you can see the search bar layout in action:
+In the demo below, you can see the search bar with dropdown in action:

 Here is a code snippet that shows how to use the search bar layout: